roybleas/bluesfest/README.md

  pdftotext bluesfest/extract/Bluesfest16SCHEDULE160302.PDF bluesfest/extract/Bluesfest16SCHEDULE160302.txt -layout

 ##### Edit the text file so all the data is in one column
-Using a text editor Cut and Paste the columns of performance data into a single column of data.

 Note the format of the data may change in later years.
-(This data is from 2016)
+This data is from 2016
 The schedule has five columns of data, one for each day of the festival.
 Each column has a date, followed by stage header and then performance times for that stage, with the start time, name of artist and duration of performance.

 Example data from the beginning of the first 2 columns: